 AMY GOODMAN: In 2012, President Obama awarded Toni Morrison the Presidential Medal of Freedom.
 Well, at St. John the Divine, Ta-Nehisi Coates, Edwidge Danticat and Oprah Winfrey were among those who spoke about Toni Morrison’s life and legacy.
 Oprah Winfrey was the last speaker of the evening.

-OPRAH WINFREY: Who even knows they are gallant?
-Well, her gallantry remains always to help us navigate our way through.
-I would like to close the evening with an excerpt from Song of Solomon.
-I have many favorite passages when it comes to Toni’s body of work.
-One that you just shared, Kevin—”She is a friend of my mind” from Beloved.
-I love that.
-“Mamma, did you ever love us?”
-And the mother’s response in Sula.
+I’d like to close the evening with an excerpt from Song of Solomon.
+You know, I have many favorite passages when it comes to Toni’s body of work.
+One that you just shared, Kevin, “She is a friend of my mind” from Beloved, I love that.
+“Mamma, did you ever love us?” and the mother’s response in Sula.
 But this one from Song of Solomon never fails to inspire awe for me.
 And for that and so much else, I say thank you to this singular, monumental, gallant writer.

-“He had come out of nowhere, as ignorant as a hammer and broke as a convict, with nothing — nothing — but free papers, a Bible and a pretty black-haired wife.
-And in one year, he’d leased ten acres, the next, ten more.
-Sixteen years later, he had one of the best farms in Montour county.
+“He had come out of nowhere, as ignorant as a hammer and broke as a convict, with nothing — nothing — but free papers, a Bible, and a pretty black-haired wife, and in one year he’d leased ten acres, the next ten more.
+Sixteen years later he had one of the best farms in Montour County.
 A farm that colored their lives like a paintbrush and spoke to them like a sermon.
 'You see?
 You see?' the farm said to them.
 'See?
 See what you can do?
 You see?
 Never mind you can't tell one letter from another, never mind you born a slave, never mind you lose your name, never mind your daddy dead, never mind nothing.
 Here, this here, is what a man can do if he puts his mind to it and his back in it.
 Stop sniveling,’ it said.
-'Stop pickin’ round the edges of the world.
-Take advantage.
-And if you can't take advantage, take disadvantage.
+'Stop picking around the edges of the world.
+Take advantage, and if you can't take advantage, take disadvantage.
 We live here.
 We live here!
 On this planet, in this nation, in this county.
 Can’t you see that?
-Can’t you see!
-We got a home right here in this rock!
-Don’t you see?
-We got a home in this rock.
-And if I got a home, you got one too!
+Can’t you see?
+We got a home right here in this rock, don’t you see!
+We got a home in this rock, and if I got a home you got one too!
 So grab it.
 Grab this land!
-Take this land!
-Hold this land, my brothers.
-Ain’t nobody cryin’ in my home.
-I want you to take this land, make it, my brothers, shake it, squeeze it, turn it, twist it, beat it, kick it, kiss it, whip it, stomp it, dig it, plow it, seed it, reap it, rent it, buy it, sell it, own it, build it, multiply it and pass it on.
-You hear me?
+Take this land, hold this land, my brothers.
+Ain’t nobody crying in my home.
+I want you to take this land, make it, my brothers, shake it, squeeze it, turn it, twist it, beat it, kick it, kiss it, whip it, stomp it, dig it, plow it, seed it, reap it, rent it, buy it, sell it, own it, build it, multiply it, and pass it on — you hear me?
 Do you hear me?
 Pass it on!’”

 That does it for our show.
 Tune in to our Thursday and Friday specials.
-On Thanksgiving, we will speak to the indigenous scholar and activist Nick Estes, citizen of the Lower Brule Sioux Tribe and author of Our History is the Future.
+On Thanksgiving, we’ll speak to the indigenous scholar and activist Nick Estes, citizen of the Lower Brule Sioux Tribe and author of Our History Is the Future.
 Then we’ll hear from acclaimed writer Arundhati Roy on the crisis in Kashmir and growing authoritarianism in India and around the world.